-Although kneat.com believes that the plans, intentions and expectations reflected in this forward-looking information are reasonable, kneat.com cannot be certain that these plans, intentions or expectations will be achieved.
-Actual results, performance or achievements could differ materially from those contemplated, expressed or implied by the forward-looking information contained in this report.
-Disclosure of important factors that could cause actual results to differ materially from kneat.com's plans, intentions or expectations is included in this report under the heading Risk Factors.
+Although kneat.com believes that the plans, intentions and expectations reflected in this forward-looking information are reasonable, actual results, performance or achievements could differ materially from those contemplated, expressed or implied by the forward-looking information contained in this MD&A. Disclosure of important factors that could cause actual results to differ materially from kneat.com's plans, intentions or expectations is included in this report under the heading Risk Factors.

 Forward-looking information inherently involves risks and uncertainties that could cause actual results to differ materially from the forward-looking information.
-Factors that could cause or contribute to such differences include, but are not limited to, unexpected changes in business and economic conditions, including the global financial and capital markets; changes in interest and currency exchange rates; changes in operating revenues and costs; political or economic instability, either globally or in the countries in which kneat.com operates; local and community impacts and issues; labour disputes; environmental costs and risks; competitive factors; availability of external financing at reasonable rates or at all; and the other factors discussed in this MD&A under the heading Risk Factors.
+Factors that could cause or contribute to such differences include, but are not limited to, unexpected changes in business and economic conditions, including the global financial and capital markets; the Company's inability to continually develop technologically advanced products; the inability of the Company's products and services to gain market acceptance; the Company's failure to protect its intellectual property; unauthorized disclosures and breaches of security data; changes in interest and currency exchange rates; changes in operating revenues and costs; political or economic instability, either globally or in the countries in which kneat.com operates; labour disputes; environmental costs and risks; competitive factors; availability of external financing at reasonable rates or at all; and the other factors discussed in this MD&A under the heading Risk Factors.
 Many of these factors are beyond kneat.com's ability to control or predict.
 These factors are not intended to represent a complete list of the general or specific factors that may affect kneat.com. kneat.com may note additional factors elsewhere in this MD&A. All forward-looking statements and information speak only as of the date made.
 All subsequent written and oral forward-looking statements attributable to kneat.com, or persons acting on kneat.com's behalf, are expressly qualified in their entirety by these cautionary statements.
 Readers are cautioned not to put undue reliance on forward-looking information due to the inherent uncertainty therein. kneat.com disclaims any intent or obligation to update publicly any forward-looking statements, whether as a result of new information, future events or results or otherwise, except as required by securities legislation.